-PUBLIC NOTICE OF NEGOTIATION FOR LEASE OF VARIOUS NON-AGRICULTURAL PARK LANDS
+PUBLIC NOTICE OF NEGOTIATION FOR LEASE

-ISLANDS OF OAHU, HAWAII, AND KAUAI
+ISLANDS OF OAHU AND HAWAII

 The Department of Agriculture (“DOA”) is accepting applications to negotiate for agricultural leases.
-Applications and information regarding the lease dispositions are available at the DOA’s Agricultural Resource Management Division, 1428 S. King Street, Honolulu and 16 E. Lanikaula Street, Hilo, or by calling the following toll free numbers from: Kauai, 274-3141, ext.
-39473; Maui, 984-2400, ext.
-39473; Molokai and Lanai, 1‑800-468-4644 ext.
-39473; or on Oahu, 973-9473, 7:45 a.m. to 4:30 p.m., Monday through Friday, except holidays.
-Information is also available on Department of Agriculture’s website at http://hawaii.gov/hdoa.
+Applications and information regarding the lease disposition are available at the DOA’s Agricultural Resource Management Division (“ARMD”), 1428 South King Street, Honolulu and 16 East Lanikaula, Hilo, or by calling the following toll free numbers from: Kauai, (808) 274-3141, ext.
+39473; Maui, (808) 984-2400, ext.
+39473; Molokai and Lanai, 1‑800-468-4644, ext.
+39473; Oahu, (808) 973-9473; or on Hawaii, (808) 974-4147, 7:45 a.m. to 4:30 p.m., Monday through Friday, except holidays.
+Information is also available from the DOA’s website at http://hdoa.hawaii.gov/arm/.

-Application forms shall be filed with the Agricultural Resource Management Division (“ARMD”) at 1428 S. King Street, Honolulu, Hawaii 96814 no later than 3:00 p.m., January 11, 2016.
+Application forms shall be filed with the ARMD at 1428 South King Street, Honolulu, Hawaii 96814 no later than 3:00 p.m., November 26, 2021.
 The DOA will review all applications, verify applicant qualifications and determine those qualified.
 All applicants shall be notified in writing of the result of the application review.
 Any questions or inquiries should be directed to the toll free number(s) above.

 Eligibility of Applicants